vanessamarinho/Character-level-cnn-pytorch/README.md

 ## Introduction

-Here is my pytorch implementation of the model described in the paper "Character-level Convolutional Networks for Text Classification" [paper](https://arxiv.org/abs/1509.01626).
+Here is my pytorch implementation of the model described in the paper **Character-level Convolutional Networks for Text Classification** [paper](https://arxiv.org/abs/1509.01626).

 ## Datasets: